Separatist movements of Pakistan: Balochistan

 The Baloch Liberation Front (BLF) separatist group was founded by Jumma Khan Marri in 1964 in Damascus, and played an important role in the 1968-1980 insurgency in Pakistani Balochistan and Iranian Balochistan.
 Mir Hazar Ramkhani, the father of Jumma Khan Marri, took over the group in the 1980s.
 The Balochistan Liberation Army (also Baloch Liberation Army or Baluchistan Liberation army) (BLA) is a Baloch nationalist militant secessionist organization.
 However, Jumma Khan Marri ended his opposition and pledged allegiance to Pakistan on 17 February 2018.
 The stated goals of the organization include the establishment of an independent state of Balochistan separate from Pakistan and Iran.
-The name Baloch Liberation Army first became public in summer 2000, after the organization claimed credit for a series of bomb attacks in markets and railways lines.
-Following Dead of Akbar Bugti, The Insurgency Escalated and Government response grew much harsh resulting in large numbers of Balochs being detained for being Nationalistic or suspicious of being a Rebel With Many Mutilated Bodies found with marks of Torture, BLA retaliated by target killing of Primarily Punjabis as well Pashtuns and Sindhis in Balochistan as well as blowing up of gas pipelines.
-Local Balochs have also been targeted by the separatist groups in the province.
-Brahamdagh Khan Bugti, alleged leader of Baloch Liberation Army (BLA), also asked separatists to conduct ethnic cleansing of Non-Baloch citizens from the province and Brahamdagh Khan Bugti's sister was murdered in 2012.
+The name Baloch Liberation Army first became public in the summer of 2000, after the organization claimed credit for a series of bomb attacks on markets and railway lines.
+Following the death of Akbar Bugti, the insurgency escalated and the government response grew much harsher, resulting in large numbers of Balochs being detained for either nationalism or on suspicion of being a rebel.
+Many mutilated bodies were found bearing marks of torture.
+The BLA retaliated through the target killing of Punjabis in Balochistan, as well as Pashtuns and Sindhis.
+They also targeted energy infrastructure by blowing up gas pipelines.
+Local Balochs had been targeted by the separatist groups in the province.
+Brahamdagh Khan Bugti, alleged leader of Baloch Liberation Army (BLA), also asked separatists to conduct the ethnic cleansing of Non-Baloch citizens from the province and Brahamdagh Khan Bugti's sister was murdered in 2012.
 In 2006, the BLA was declared to be a terrorist organization by the Pakistani and British governments.

 However, the insurgency led by the Baloch separatists in the province has been struggling.
 Baloch separatists have been losing their leaders and they have been unable to fill their ranks.
-There is also currently ongoing infighting between the different insurgents groups.
+There is also ongoing infighting between the different insurgent groups.
 The last insurgent leader, Balach Marri, was able to keep the different insurgent groups united.
 However, after his death in Afghanistan, infighting broke out between various insurgent groups.
 The insurgents were unable to replace him.
 Moreover, attacks on pro-government leaders and politicians who are willing to take part in election has also contributed to the decline in separatist appeal.